-Transactions Relating to Post-Employment Benefits- LGPS
+Transactions Relating to Post-Employment Benefits (LGPS

-The cost of retirement benefits is recognised in the reported cost of services when they are earned by employees, rather than when the benefits are eventually paid as pensions.
+The CFA recognises the cost of retirement benefits in the reported cost of services when they are earned by employees, rather than when the benefits are eventually paid as pensions.

-However, the charge required to be made against council tax is based on the cash payable in the year, so the real cost of post-employment/retirement benefits is reversed out of the General Fund via the MIRS.
+However, the charge we are required to make in the accounts is based on the cash payable in the year, so the real cost of postemployment/retirement benefits is reversed out of the General Fund via the MIRS.